-- 85% of people feel they are entitled to receiving every health expense from their insurance company.
+People feel they are entitled to receiving every health expense from their insurance company.

-- Only 10 to 15% of people want to know how much their insurance policy will pay.
+People want to know how much their insurance policy will pay.
 However, the people in this category are very limited in number.

 For most people who fall in the first bucket – they only need a Yes/No from their insurance company.
 And once they get a yes, they assume that any expenses that are incurred up to the amount covered in their policy are payable by the insurance company.
 So when the policyholder hears a yes – he/she assumes that the insurance company will take care of all the expenses and rarely bothers to ask how much will be provided.